 Hunters have used calls for thousands of years as a hunting tactic to lure game into range.
 Deer hunters are no different.
-Deer calls are designed to mimic the sounds deer make in an attempt to peak the interest of a lurking buck or perhaps make that trophy whitetail turn just enough to land a quality shot.
+Deer calls are designed to mimic the sounds deer make in an attempt to pique the interest of a lurking buck or perhaps make that trophy whitetail turn just enough to land a quality shot.

 Sounds as they pertain to deer hunting can be simplified into four main categories.
-They are the grunt, rattle, bleat and snort wheeze.
+They are the grunt, rattle, bleat, and snort wheeze.
 Of all the sounds whitetails can make, almost all are a variation or combination of one of these four sounds.
 Understanding these sounds and the calls for deer that match them, will take your deer hunting game to the next level.

 All deer hunters are familiar with the grunt.
 It is one of the most important and popular calls for deer.
-Bucks grunt during all phases of the rut including when making scrapes, rubbing trees, fighting and chasing does.
+Bucks grunt during all phases of the rut, including when making scrapes, rubbing trees, fighting, and chasing does.
 Typically, it is a vocalization to project dominance over a doe or other bucks in the area.

 Deer calls such as the bleat mimics the vocalization of does and fawns.
 Does bleat throughout the year, but particularly during the rut when being sought out by bucks.
 Fawns will also make this sound to communicate with their mothers.
 Bleats from fawns are at a higher pitch than those from a mature doe.

 Bleat calls like the Doe Bleat from Bone Collector are effective when combined with grunt calls for deer.
 The two combined sounds will trigger mature bucks to think that a hot doe is being pursued by a rival buck looking to take one of his does.
 Also, bleats by themselves can be used to “talk” to other does in the area.
 Other does may respond and bring in trailing bucks that otherwise would not come into range on their own.